8-string guitar string gauge guide: F# standard, Drop E, and the lowest playable extended-range tunings

 Who plays 8-string at the highest level?

-Tosin Abasi (Animals as Leaders) and Javier Reyes are the canonical 8-string composers.
+Tosin Abasi and Javier Reyes (Animals as Leaders) are the canonical 8-string composers.
 Stephen Carpenter (Deftones) and Fredrik Thordendal / Mårten Hagström (Meshuggah) are the longest-tenured 8-string rhythm players in metal.
 Wes Hauch, Jason Richardson, and Keith Merrow run 8-string on parts of their solo material.
-See the top 10 list for the full roster and their individual gauges.

 Are 8-string strings expensive?

-Yes.
-An 8-string Ernie Ball Cobalt set runs $13–17 vs $5–6 for a 6-string equivalent.
-D'Addario NYXL 8-string is in the same range.
+Yes, noticeably more than 6-string sets.
+An Ernie Ball 8-String Slinky or D'Addario NYXL 8-string set typically costs two to three times a 6-string equivalent.
 The 8th string itself accounts for most of the cost, manufacturing a consistent .074 or .080 wound string with good intonation behavior is genuinely harder than a .046 low E, and the volume produced is much smaller.
+(Note: Ernie Ball's Cobalt line does not include an 8-string set.)

 Do I need a multi-scale 8-string?